-The School Safety Drill Act (105 ILCS 128/, amended by P.A.s 101-455 and 102-395) and any implementing State administrative rules shall supersede this procedure in the event of a conflict.
+The School Safety Drill Act (105 ILCS 128/, amended by P.A.s 102-395, 102-791, 103-104, eff.
+1-1-24, and 103-197, eff.
+1-1-24) and any implementing State administrative rules shall supersede this procedure in the event of a conflict.

 The Building Principal shall keep the Superintendent or designee informed of when drills are scheduled and/or accomplished.
-ISBE's fillable School Drill Documentation form for documenting the completion of minimum drill requirements may be used (see www.isbe.net/Documents/91-02 school drill documentation.pdf).
+ISBE's fillable School Drill Documentation form for documenting the completion of minimum drill requirements may be used (see www.isbe.net/Documents/91-02-school-drill-documentation.pdf).